sgoehringer/tailwind-and-boots/README.md

 Check it out http://scottgoehringer.com/tailwind-and-boots/

-I'll see what other's think and consider adding in the other JS features that Bootstrap offers out of the box.
+I'll see what others think and consider adding in the other JS features that Bootstrap offers out of the box.
 Maybe even some basic Tailwind utilities... for the example above I only added the basics to ensure things stay "utility first".